 During the Fall semester, Sloan and Knoop studied the gradual integration and interaction of Jewry with Moroccan and Amazigh culture.
 They co-wrote a paper based on their research and findings, which serves as the basis for their oral history fieldwork in Morocco.
 There they will conduct research in local archives and libraries, particularly the National Archives of Morocco, where they will be able to access written primary and secondary sources only available in Morocco.
 They will also conduct oral history interviews with Amazigh Jews, focusing on their personal narratives and oral traditions.
 They will then plan to donate a copy of their recordings, manuscripts, and overall findings to Jewish museums within Morocco.
-This grant has been made possible by combining resources from the Community Studies Center and the Center for Global Study & Engagement.
+This grant has been made possible by combining resources from Community Studies and Mosaics and the Center for Global Study & Engagement.

 Natalie Cassidy “Community Responses to Soy in Santiago del Estero: Understanding the Evolution of Peasant Farmer Resistance in Northern Argentina”